Do you feel like selling never gets any easier?

 The automation potential goes far beyond what is typically considered possible.

 It also opens a hidden benefit.
-With AI, sales teams can automate those important tasks for which they neglected to allocate resources due to their high labor intensity.
+With AI, sales teams can automate the important tasks they neglected to allocate resources to due to their high labor intensity.

-AI-powered CRM systems like Salesforce can automatically log details, adjust inventory, and set strategic follow-ups, which is simply impossible within a strict meeting schedule.
+AI-powered CRM systems like Salesforce can automatically log details, adjust inventory, and set strategic follow-ups.

 Better lead prioritization

-AI-driven tools are much more advanced in scoring and ranking leads than typical sales representatives.
+AI-driven tools are much more advanced in lead scoring and ranking than typical sales reps.

-What’s important is that such tools can access and utilize parameters far beyond the usual set you’ve used to consider within the manual scoring.
+These tools can access and use parameters far beyond the usual set you’ve used for manual scoring.

 Online B2B platforms employing sales enablement software can score leads not just based on interaction metrics like page views or downloads.